 As an alternative to paying the interest, in order to obtain a tax deduction under the late payment rules, it is also possible for the borrower to issue Payment in Kind notes (PIK notes) to the lender.
 These may be used, for example, in private equity financing arrangements.
 The PIK notes are treated for tax purposes as representing interest paid, although they are in fact further loans which themselves bear interest.
 This can lead to the lender having a tax cost but with no cash to settle the cost and so care needs to be taken to understand the tax position on both sides of the transaction.

 The UK has a transfer pricing regime under which it is a group/company’s responsibility to ensure that transactions between connected parties are undertaken on an arm’s length basis.
 To the extent that a transaction between associated persons has not taken place on an arm’s length basis, then the UK transfer pricing rules require an appropriate profit adjustment to be made.

 In the UK there are exemptions from the UK transfer pricing rules for small and medium enterprises (SME’s).

-When assessing whether the interest rate is similar to a third party arm’s length rate all aspects of the funding cost should be taken into account including any commitment fees, arrangement fees, guarantee or other costs.
-To the extent that the interest charged is higher than that which would be charged by a third party on a commercially acceptable size loan, the borrower must make a tax adjustment to disallow the excess interest amount.
+When assessing whether the interest rate is similar to a third-party arm's length rate all aspects of the funding cost should be considered including any commitment fees, arrangement fees, guarantee or other costs.
+To the extent that the interest charged is higher than that which would be charged by a third-party on a commercially acceptable sized loan, the borrower must make a tax adjustment to disallow the excess interest amount.
 To the extent there is an adjustment required the lender may, depending on the facts, be able to claim a compensating adjustment.